LemonmadeDesigns/GRADES-CRUD-APP/README.md

   </body>
 ```

-Pay particular attention to the difference between this `form` and the `movie-form.ejs` file from which it was initially copied.
-Discuss how the context works, starting with how it is sent from the controller.
+Pay particular attention to the difference between this `form` and the `movie-form.ejs` file from `Movie-Buzz` project.
+Discuss how the context works, starting with how it is sent from the form.

 </details>